 A research and development tax credit of 15% is available to taxpayers who engage in eligible research and development activities and incur eligible research and development expenditure.
-Under legislation currently before Parliament, it is proposed that from the 2020/21 year, this credit would be refundable in expanded circumstances.
+The credit is refundable in some circumstances.
 If you think your business may engage in research and development eligible for this tax credit, please contact your advisor.
 It would also pay to have systems in place to track expenditure in order to maximise the level of credit available.

 If you are considering selling residential property held for five years or less, or considering transferring ownership as part of a restructure, we recommend seeking advice first as the rules are complex and the consequences can be significant.

-The RWT rate on dividends generally remains at 33%.
+The RWT rate on dividends generally remains at 33%, with no upward change to account for the new top personal tax rate.
 This means any dividends with imputation credits attached at 28% will generally require a deduction of 5% RWT.
 This RWT is payable by the 20th of the month following the date of the dividend.
+In addition, dividend recipients at the new top personal tax rate of 39% will need to pay top up tax.
 However, no RWT is deductible when the recipient is a company at the election of the payer.

 In light of the Penny and Hooper decision, it is important to ensure that in closely held businesses commercially realistic salaries are paid to any shareholder-employees.
 Please contact us if you need further help in this area.